benhurley/bigcigarguy/content/pages/index.md

     subtitle: ''
     text: >
-      Big Cigar Guy was made for those that don't take life too serious, love blasting a smooth ‘gar on the weekends, and enjoying a cold one after a day filled with corporate wins.
+      Big Cigar Guy was made for those that don't take life too serious, love blasting a smooth ‘gar on the weekends, and indulge in a cold beverage after a day filled with corporate wins.
     actions:
       - type: Button
         label: Visit Our Shop